 Agile principles align very well with the keys to success for establishing a Data Governance program or for creating and sustaining operational data governance within existing Lean/Agile projects.

 MetaGovernance uses an agile approach to focus on deliverables that are valuable to your business and are continuously introduced into the organization at the right time.
 These are delivered through close collaboration of motivated individuals.
-Through continuous improvements to the Data Governance process, an organization can remain flexible, compliant, and responsive; and end up with an integrated data governance program that enables the delivery of accurate and timely information for operational or financial disclosure needs.
+By continuously improving the Data Governance process, an organization can remain flexible, compliant, and responsive; and end up with an integrated data governance program that enables the delivery of accurate and timely information for operational or financial disclosure needs.

 Our bundled service offerings are built around agile methodology that quickly deliver results in a targeted domain.
-These include our No Barriers Starter Program, Information Governance QuickStart Program, and Reconciliation Control Framework Starter Program.
+These include Information Governance QuickStart Program and Reconciliation Control Framework Starter Program.
 Learn more about these programs in our Bundled Services section.

 When the symptoms do not necessarily reveal the underlying problem, a more formal planning process is called for.
 Our strategic planning methodology will discover root causes and set a path for success.